 Eri Chichibu 秩父英里

-Eri Chichibu is a Japanese composer, arranger, and pianist/keyboardist.
-She currently studies at Berklee College of Music on a combined full-tuition scholarship from the college and TOMODACHI Suntory Music Scholarship.
-She dual-majors in Jazz Composition and Film Scoring and minors in Video Game Scoring.
+Eri Chichibu is a Boston based Japanese composer, arranger, and pianist/keyboardist.
+She dual majored in Jazz Composition and Film Scoring, and minors in Video Game Scoring at Berklee College of Music, on full scholarship from the college and TOMODACHI Suntory Music Scholarship.

-At Berklee, she has been studying under the instruction of Greg Hopkins, Bob Pilkington, Billy Childs, Ayn Inserto, Nando Michelin, Tim Huling, Claudio Ragazzi, and Sheldon Mirowitz; she has also studied with Tiger Okoshi, Bruno Raberg, and Billy Kilson for performances and recordings.
+At Berklee, she has been studying under the instruction of Greg Hopkins, Bob Pilkington, Billy Childs, Ayn Inserto, Nando Michelin, Tim Huling, Claudio Ragazzi, Sheldon Mirowitz, and Andreas Bjørck; she has also studied with Tiger Okoshi, Bruno Raberg, and Billy Kilson for performances.

-Recently, her pieces have been showcased in the Maria Schneider Workshop, George Lewis Masterclass, John Hollenbeck Masterclass, and many prominent concerts at Berklee such as Women in Jazz Collective and Women Musicians Network Concert.
+She has won the 2020 Owen Prize, 2019 ASCAP Foundation Herb Alpert Young Jazz Composers Award and has selected as a finalist for Creative Composers 2018.
+She has presented her piece "Crossing Reality" at the ISJAC Symposium 2019.
+Her pieces have been showcased in the Maria Schneider Workshop, George Lewis Masterclass, John Hollenbeck Masterclass, as well as many prominent concerts at Berklee such as Women in Jazz Collective and Women Musicians Network Concert.
 Her original Bach-style sinfonia was played as part of the Best Invention Plus Concert.
-Her works were selected as a 2019 ASCAP Foundation Herb Alpert Young Jazz Composers Award and a finalist for Creative Composers 2018.
-She presented her piece "Crossing Reality" at the ISJAC Symposium 2019.
 She is also selected as a composer and conductor of 2019 Berklee Silent Film Orchestra.

 She has composed/arranged for student jazz bands, and has scored for short films.
 As a keyboardist and pianist, she has performed at various venues such as Massachusetts State House (Boston, MA), Army Navy Country Club (Arlington, VA), Stardust (Sendai, Japan), World War Reconstruction Hall (Sendai, Japan), and Sendai Denryoku Hall (Sendai, Japan).